 - Add healthy ingredients like grains and mushrooms to make flavor-infused hot or iced coffee.

-The increased consumption of specialty coffee
+5. Increase sales of specialty coffee

 From the farmers down to the roasters and baristas who make the coffee enjoyable, this should not be confused with gourmet or premium coffees.
 Specialty coffee is a fruit of labor by dedicated workers who prioritize quality beyond anything else.